pretagov/projectsmigrator/README.md

 # TODO

-- [ ] Sprints - as a text field?
+- [ ] Optionally support Epics/blocking as a fields instead of checklists.
+Support more than one field mapping
+- [ ] Handle zenhub only epics and issues
 - [ ] Milestones - depricated and not possible to get from the graphql
 - [ ] Release Reports?
 - [ ] Handle different estimate scales
 - [ ] Migrate projects -> project
 - [ ] Fix inability to add more options to the workspace field
-- [ ] Handle zenhub only epics and issues
-- [ ] Optionally support Epics/blocking as a fields instead of checklists

 # Credits
 - PretaGov UK/AU https://pretagov.com